 Vacant apartments or homes are a major fact of life in Washington Park.
 The current real estate vacancy rate here is 30.1%.
 This is higher than the rate of vacancies in 95.4% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-In addition, one of the unique characteristics of the Washington Park neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.8% of the neighborhoods in America.
+In addition, the Washington Park neighborhood stands out for having an average per capita income lower than 95.8% of the neighborhoods in the United States.

 Also, neighborhoodScout's exclusive research revealed that 92.8% of the adult residents in the Washington Park neighborhood do not have a 4-year college degree, which is a lower rate of college graduated adults than found in 95.7% of the neighborhoods in America.